bede/hostile/README.md

   --aligner {bowtie2,minimap2,auto}
                         alignment algorithm.
 Default is Bowtie2 (paired reads) & Minimap2 (unpaired reads) (default: auto)
-  --index INDEX         name of standard index or path to custom index
+  --index INDEX         name of standard index or path to custom genome/index
                         (default: human-t2t-hla)
   --invert              keep only reads aligning to the target genome (and their mates if applicable)
                         (default: False)